Abdullah-SE26/knowledge-base/notes.md

 TODO
-delete unused packages and libraries add target blank to visit it help desk in accordion. the latest articles in article/page.tsx should appera on top and also add pagination here and filtering. add cursor-pointer on next & previous pagination.
+delete unused packages and libraries the latest articles in article/page.tsx should appera on top and also add pagination here and filtering. add cursor-pointer on next & previous pagination.